Flu vaccinations are available every year on the NHS to help protect you from the risk of flu and its complications.

 The surgery purchases flu vaccines on your behalf so please have your vaccine with us.
 GP surgeries run like businesses and in order to survive, the flu vaccine programme helps generate income by meeting NHS England targets.
 If that money goes elsewhere, surgeries struggle to survive and can no longer offer the service.
 When we vaccinate you against flu we also obtain vital data that is necessary for your medical record and care.
 If you choose to go elsewhere for your vaccine such as a pharmacy or supermarket, we cannot gather this information, and they do not gather this for us, so please book in here.
 You have the opportunity to be vaccinated against shingles, or pneumonia if you are eligible.
 We can check if you are overdue a review for areas such as your blood pressure, medication, asthma, diabetes etc. Have your flu vaccine in an environment that you know, with clinicians and staff you know and where we have your medical records immediately to hand.

-For more information about the clinical aspects of myth busting please see NHS Choices.
+For more information about the clinical aspects of myth busting please see The NHS Website.

 This year we are taking part in a flu surveillance study in collaboration with the Royal College of General Practitioners (RCGP).
 This important research will look into any side effects following flu vaccines.
 If you would like to take part you will be given a questionnaire and stamped addressed envelope when you have your flu vaccine.
 This will need to be completed and posted back to us after one week.
 Your participation in this study would be greatly appreciated.